 Loved ones face many challenges if you die overseas.
 It's much harder to organise a funeral in an unfamiliar country.
 They also have to navigate the local legal and administrative system.

 They may also experience challenges bringing your remains home.
 Then there's the financial impact.
-It can be very expensive for your next of kin, unless you have travel insurance.
+It can be costly for your next of kin unless you have travel insurance.

 Before you go overseas, get your affairs in order.
 This will help reduce the impact on your family during an already difficult time.

 - Update your last will and testament.
 Leave a copy with your next of kin or lawyer.

 Read our advice for when an Australian dies overseas.

 When you're overseas, you won't have access to the support systems you're accustomed to in Australia.
 You'll need to seek support locally there, and from friends, family and your travel insurer.